Au-GY/SCALE-Robotics-Lab.github.io/README.md

    git commit -m "Add profile for Your Name" git push origin update/your-name-profile
    ```
+6. **Open a pull request** — go to **your fork** on GitHub,
+   - click on "Sync fork",
-6. **Open a pull request** — go to your fork on GitHub, click "Compare & pull request", write a short description of what you changed, and submit.
+   - click on "Contirbute" and then "Compare & pull request",
+   - write a short description of what you changed, and submit.

 Please notify Guanyan to review and merge your PR or ask any questions.